 The PEER Lifelines program has successfully brought together multidisciplinary teams of practicing engineers (geotechnical, structural); scientists (geologists, seismologists, social scientists); funding agencies (Federal, State of California, private industry); academicians, and end-users.
 An example of such successful multidisciplinary collaboration that was funded by the Lifelines Program is the NGA West Program that has resulted in major advances in characterization of seismic hazard, especially in the western United States.

 Another unique characteristic of the PEER Lifelines program is its diverse, and mostly non-NSF, sources of funding.
 PEER Lifelines research projects are primarily funded by the following agencies:

-If you are interested in knowing more about a specific research project in the PEER Lifelines program, please contact: firstname.lastname@example.org.
+If you are interested in knowing more about a specific research project in the PEER Lifelines program, please contact Khalid Mosalam at email@example.com.
+For budgetary information please contact Zulema Lara at firstname.lastname@example.org.

-To see the listing of Lifelines Projects Prior to 2006, visit the project archive.
+To see a list of Lifelines Projects Prior to 2006, visit the project archive.